 - Best practices to improve sales operations

 Much like how a supply chain operations team organizes the movement of goods from point A to point B, a sales operations team works behind the scenes to ensure that the many parts of a sales team move smoothly as one.
-This includes everything from implementing key sales technology to administering compensation.
-Essentially, sales operations makes a sales team operational.
+This includes everything from implementing key sales technology and administering sales compensation.
+Essentially, sales operations make a sales team operational.

 From handling technical functions to developing sales strategies, a sales operations team’s job is to help the sales team run more efficiently.
-By assuming the bulk of administrative tasks, a sales operations team allows reps to focus on revenue-driving activities and sales managers to concentrate on coaching and supporting their teams.
+By assuming the bulk of administrative tasks, a sales operations team allows sales professionals to focus on revenue-driving activities and sales managers to concentrate on coaching and conscious decision-making to better support their teams.
 Sellers receive the full support of their managers while the sales ops team generates data-driven insights, forecasts strategy plans, and makes sure that all of the necessary systems are in place.
-Sales ops frees up bandwidth for sellers to then use these resources to improve their performance.
+These team members free up bandwidth for sellers to then use these resources to improve individual and team performance.

-Sales enablement focuses on preparing reps for buyer engagements by managing sales training and readiness programs, sales content, and other knowledge-based programs.
-Sales operations, on the other hand, focuses on the tactical, day-to-day activities that a sales team needs to run smoothly, such as administering a CRM.
+Sales enablement focuses on preparing sales reps for buyer engagements by managing sales training programs, onboarding, and readiness programs, sales content, and other knowledge-based programs.
+The sales operations department, on the other hand, focuses on the tactical, day-to-day activities that a sales team needs to run smoothly, such as administering a CRM.

-Typically, this means that sales enablement is primarily concerned with the awareness, consideration, and early elements of purchase stages of the buyer’s journey.
-In contrast, sales operations tends to be involved closer to the purchase stage because of the highly technical focus.
+Typically, this means that sales enablement teams are primarily concerned with the awareness, consideration, and early elements of purchase stages of the buyer’s journey.
+In contrast, sales operations tend to be involved closer to the purchase stage because of the highly technical focus.

 Here’s a quick breakdown of each team’s core responsibilities: